-Required: (a) Income statement for the year ended 30 September 2017.
-(12 marks) (b) Statement of financial position as at 30 September 2017.
-(8 marks) (Total: 20 marks)
+(a) Income statement for the year ended 30 September 2017.

+(b) Statement of financial position as at 30 September 2017.

-Jasmat Limited obtained a loan of Sh.2,140,000 from Bidii Bank to enable it acquire a plant.
-The loan is to be repaid (a) in five equal annual installments of Sh.580,000 each, payable at the beginning of each year.
+(a) Jasmat Limited obtained a loan of Sh.2,140,000 from Bidii Bank to enable it acquire a plant.
+The loan is to be repaid in five equal annual installments of Sh.580,000 each, payable at the beginning of each year.
 The loan attracts an interest rate of 18% per annum.

 (i) A loan repayment schedule showing the principal and interest components.
-(3 marks)

-- (ii) Loan repayment journal entries. - (b) The following financial statements were extracted from the books of Furaha Limited for the year ended 30 September 2016 and 30 September 2017:
+(ii) Loan repayment journal entries.

+(b) The following financial statements were extracted from the books of Furaha Limited for the year ended 30 September 2016 and 30 September 2017: